NYUCCL/psiTurk/doc/roadmap.rst

 A major issue with **psiTurk** is that it requires a unique, Internet addressable IP address.
 This is a hurdle at some universities or companies.
-This is a bug and feature at some level.
+This is a bug and a feature at some level.
 The feature side is that for many users the ability to serve experiments off their local computer obviates the need for a dedicated server and simplifies some web security issues.
 For other users thought this is a fustrating hurdle to overcome in order to use psiturk.
-We are interesting in the communities thoughts about this and suggestions about best practices include cloud based hosting systems like
+We are interesting in the community's thoughts about this and suggestions about best practices include cloud based hosting systems like
 Red Hat's OpenShift and Amazon's AWS.